Pappardelle Pie with Wild Mushrooms and Taleggio

 Begin by placing the porcini (broken into pieces) in a small saucepan, add the Marsala, bring up to simmering point, then take it off the heat and put on a timer for the porcini to soak for 30 minutes.

 Meanwhile, peel and chop the onion and the same with the garlic.
 Then heat 2 tablespoons of olive oil in a wide shallow pan, add the onions and let them cook over a lowish heat for about 10 minutes.
-You can also watch how to prepare garlic and chop onions in our Cookery School Videos on the right.
+You can also watch how to prepare garlic and chop onions in our Cookery School Video on this page.

 While that’s happening, chop the chestnut mushrooms (through the stalk) into quarters and the larger mushrooms into six.
 After that add the garlic to the onion and cook, stirring it around, for a minute or two before adding the prepared fresh mushrooms.
 Stir and toss them around until they start to shrink, add some seasoning and let them cook very gently.
 Then, when the 30 minutes’ soaking time is up, add the porcini and Marsala and do some more tossing and stirring.